-SPECIAL NOTE: Adobe has announced Flash will be End of Life in 2020, meaning all support will cease.
+SPECIAL NOTE: Adobe has announced Flash will reach End of Life in 2020, meaning all support will cease.
 Browsers have already been defaulting to blocking Flash since 2017 and will begin decreasing support of Flash as 2020 approaches.
 We are working with our universities on the BlueVolt platform to get any Flash content updated ahead of this.
 If you are a university admin and you have questions, please contact your BlueVolt Customer Success Manager.

 For additional information on Adobe's announcement, please see Flash & The Future of Interactive Content